 No. Force-emptied files are permanently gone, and macOS has no built-in undelete feature.
 Time Machine and iCloud’s Recently Deleted folder are your only recovery paths.

 Yes, as long as you target the correct path.
-Always verify it reads ~/.Trash/* before pressing Return.
+Always verify the command reads ~/.Trash/* before pressing Return.
 There’s no undo, no confirmation prompt, and no way to recover deleted files through built-in macOS tools once the command runs.

 Background processes hold files open without any visible window.
 Spotlight indexing, Time Machine, iCloud sync, and antivirus scanners are common culprits.
 Safe Mode fixes this by loading only the minimum services macOS needs to boot, which releases file locks that those background processes were holding.